HashamMaqsood/first-repos/README.md

 # first-repos
-This is my first git repository
+This is my first git repository.
+Auther  - Hasham Maqsood